mvoseismic/heliStackWide/README.md

 * nsta: Number of stations to plot as defined in *stations.txt* (default 10).
 * helitype: Type of helicorder plots used in montage (default wide).
 The only other option is raw, which was an experiment.

+## heliStackWideLoop.pl

+* Calls *heliStackWide.pl* for a loop of dates.
+* Edit script to make changes.

 ## plotSeaStateWindRsamHeliStack.m

 * MATLAB script to generate plot